gerencianet/gn-api-sdk-ruby/docs/charge-create-history.md

 }

 body = {
-  description: "Info that will be added to charge\'s history" }
+  description: "Info that will be added to charges history" }

 gerencianet = Gerencianet.new(options)